eric-p-hutchins/code-dream/README.md

 * ~~Support a proper install (via `make install`) so that highlight.el goes in /usr/share (or equivalent) and code-dream knows where it is~~

+* ~~Put the highlight information in a temporary directory or get the output in memory somehow instead of littering the actual source code directory with .txt files~~

 * ~~Be able to run from other locations than the source directory~~